Treffen Sie uns vom 17-19. April auf dem Finanzsymposium in Mannheim

 Have the offer of the client clear

 During an intake meeting with a client, I will ask what the salary bandwidth for that specific position is and if there are scenarios in which he will consider a candidate with higher demands.
 Furthermore I try to get as much insight into fringe benefits.
-Some employers are a bit reluctant to disclose too much because then this is an incentive for a candidate to raise his expectations.
+Some employers are a bit reluctant to disclose too much because this is an incentive for a candidate to raise his expectations.
 I always remind them that a candidate has to deal with competition: other candidates might be willing to start for less.

 Have the expectations of the candidate clear

 During a (telephone) interview I will ask the candidate what his current package is and what are his expectations.
-I will not ask for the small details but will give an indication what to expect if they pursue a specific opportunity.
+I will not ask for the small details but will give an indication of what to expect if they pursue a specific opportunity.
 The remark that a current package is not related to the salary in a new job is understandable.
 But let’s be practical.
 Why should I take your time with an assignment with a non-matching salary?

 What we furthermore do to manage the salary part of the match-making process